ridvansevik/arabam-com-scraper/README.md

 # ArabamScraper

-ArabamScraper is a web scraping tool designed to collect second-hand car listings from Arabam.com.
+ArabamScraper is a web scraping tool designed to collect second-hand vehicle listings from Arabam.com.
 The script extracts essential vehicle details such as brand, model, year, price, mileage, listing date, and location, saving the data into a structured CSV file.
 This project is currently intended for generating a small dataset, with future updates planned for improvements and expanded functionality.

 ## Features
 - Uses Selenium and BeautifulSoup for efficient web scraping.